Ernest P. Worrell: Merchandise

 A comedic paperback book titled Hey, Vern!
 It's the Ernest P. Worrell Book of Knowledge was published by Carden & Cherry in 1985, which was re-released with the title It's the Ernest P. Worrell Book of Knawledge [sic] in 1986.
 It was followed by the book Ask Ernest: What, When, Where, Why, Who Cares?, published by Rutledge Hill Press in 1993.
 Both books were designed as if Ernest had created his own homemade zine, featuring a varied collection of jokes, puns, musings, and art.

 A 16 in Ernest talking doll based on the TV series Hey Vern, It's Ernest! was produced by Kenner in 1989.

-Reboot

-In October 2012, a film reboot was announced, tentatively titled Son of Ernest.
-As suggested by the title the film will focus on Ernest's long lost son, presumably Ernie P. Worrell as mentioned above.
-No update has been given ever since.

 Legacy

-In 2017 Tennessee resident and Varney fan Phil Baker launched an annual "Ernest Day" at Montgomery Bell State Park in Middle Tennessee, one of the filming locations of Ernest Goes to Camp.
+In 2017, Montgomery Bell State Park employees Jackie Herald and Ranger Geoffrey Ransford approached the park's director about having an event to commemorate the 30th anniversary of the release of "Ernest Goes to Camp".
+The director did not believe anyone would come, but Jackie and Geoff persuaded him until he reluctantly allowed it.
+With a crowd of a couple hundred people in its inaugural year, Montgomery Bell State Park in Burns, Tennessee, the primary filming location for "Ernest Goes to Camp", has since hosted an annual "Ernest Day", primarily taking place on a Saturday in June (near Jim Varney's June 15th birthday), which has continued to grow in size each year.